 Reading tip: how to plant cannabis seeds?

-Once the young seedling has reached the surface, the leaves will push the shell off and small leafs appear to ensure the seedling receives sufficient sunlight.
+Once the young seedling has reached the surface, the leaves will push the shell off and small leaves appear to ensure the seedling receives sufficient sunlight.
 You now have a baby weed plant

 The first leaves often feature only one ribbed finger, but when becoming bigger more branches appear and leaves get more “fingers”.
 Once the strain develops leaves with five “fingers”, we speak about a “seedling”.

 Healthy seedlings can be recognized by their short size and dense vegetation where the leaves have a healthy vibrant green color.

 Note: During the seedling stage, the roots of your baby weed plant are still small so it doesn’t need much water to grow so provide water in a gentle and controlled manner.
 This will prevent your young seedling from drowning.
 The roots are located closed to the trunk, so make sure to water your young seedlink close to the trunk.
 In addition we recommend keeping your culture environment clean as seedlings are fragile and susceptible to diseases and fungi.

 Once the seedling stage has completed the strain will enter the vegetative phase.
 During this stage the strain needs about 13-24 hours of light each day and will grow considerably.
 We therefore recommend to repot the plant to a larger pot with healthy, nutritious soil.
 In that way, the roots have sufficient space which is important for the strain to grow considerably in height and wide.

 As the plant gets bigger it will need more water.
 Please do not forget that the water must be further infused from the trunk.

 The growth phase lasts about 3 to 10 weeks and depends on the species.
 Besides, indoor growers can control the vegetative stage.
-For example by keeping the strain in the vegetative stage via the licht scheme.
+For example by keeping the strain in the vegetative stage via the light scheme.

 Once the strain reaches the end of the vegetative stage (the pre-flowering phase) the grower is able to determine the genus of the plant.
 For the cultivation of weed, the grower must separate male plants from the female plants in order to prevent pollination.